JupiterOne/graph-freshservice/docs/jupiterone.md

 ## How it Works

-- JupiterOne periodically fetches account, agents, agent groups, agent roles and tickets from Freshservice to update the graph.
+- JupiterOne periodically fetches account, agents, agent groups, agent roles, and tickets from Freshservice to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
 - Configure alerts to take action when JupiterOne graph changes, or leverage